mdlindsey/AutoChatRL/README.md

 If you don't already have `AutoHotKey` you can [download it here](https://autohotkey.com/download).

-Run `app.ahk` to load the script; edit `config.ahk` to alter configuration.
-The script will need to be restarted to reflect configuration changes made in `config.ahk`.
+Run `AutoChat.ahk` to load the AHK script or open with a text editor to alter configuration.
+The script will need to be restarted to reflect manual configuration changes.

 ## How to use

-Hotkeys can be changed in `config.ahk`.
+Hotkeys can be changed in `AutoChat.ahk`.

 Press `F5` to start sending messages; press `F6` to stop sending messages.

-Press `F7` to change the time between messages (`CFG_INTERVAL` in `config.ahk`) via prompt without the need to restart the script.
+Press `F7` to change the time between messages (`CFG_INTERVAL`) via prompt without the need to restart the script.

 Press `F8` for the multi-user prompt if multiple people are running this script; users are not zero-indexed.

 ### Message source

 By default, the script pulls `messages/CatFacts.txt` from the `main` branch of this repo.
-If you prefer to load facts from your local PC, change `CFG_MSG_SRC` in `config.ahk` to the filepath you wish to use (eg: `messages/CatFacts.txt`).
+If you prefer to load facts from your local PC, change `CFG_MSG_SRC` in `AutoChat.ahk` to the filepath you wish to use (eg: `messages/CatFacts.txt`).

-You can assign static messages to hotkeys of your choice via `CFG_MSG_STATIC` in `config.ahk`; sending static messages will stop the script to prevent input conflict.
+You can assign static messages to hotkeys of your choice via `CFG_MSG_STATIC` in `AutoChat.ahk`; sending static messages will stop the script to prevent input conflict.

 ### Bakkes Plugin

 To use the BakkesMod plugin, drag/drop `bakkes/AutoChat.dll` into your BakkesMod `plugins` folder.

 To find your BakkesMod folder, open the BakkesMod injector window and select `File > Open BakkesMod Folder`.

+The `AutoChat.ahk` script must be running for BakkesMod plugin automation.

 ## Simplified alt accounts for Epic/Steam